EB-5 Filing Fees in 2026: Complete Cost Breakdown

 Recent court rulings on fees#

-In 2024 and 2025, there were significant legal challenges to USCIS fee increases.
-Several federal courts examined whether USCIS had authority to increase fees without Congressional approval.
-A November 14, 2025 court ruling reverted USCIS filing fees to pre April 2024 levels, resulting in substantially lower fees for EB-5 petitioners.
-The fees listed in this article reflect the post ruling amounts.
+In 2024 and 2025, federal courts heard significant challenges to USCIS fee increases.
+Several examined whether USCIS had authority to raise fees without Congressional approval.
+A November 14, 2025 court ruling reverted USCIS filing fees to pre April 2024 levels, which lowered petitioner costs substantially.
+The fees listed here reflect the post ruling amounts.

-As of early 2026, USCIS has maintained the fee schedule listed above.
-However, fee law remains in flux, and future changes are possible.
-You should verify current fees using the USCIS Fee Calculator on uscis.gov before submitting your petitions.
+As of early 2026, USCIS has maintained the fee schedule above.
+Fee law remains in flux and future changes are possible.
+Verify current fees using the USCIS Fee Calculator on uscis.gov before submitting any petition.

 The Integrity Fund Fee in particular has faced legal challenges because it was created through regulatory action without explicit Congressional authorization.
-While it remains in effect as of 2026, future court decisions could affect this fee.
+It remains in effect as of 2026, though future court decisions could affect it.
 Some legal experts believe the Integrity Fund Fee could be eliminated or restructured if litigation succeeds.
+We do not predict court outcomes.
+File against current rules, plan against the possibility that they move.

 Proposed fee changes and what to expect#

 USCIS regularly proposes fee increases to keep pace with operating costs.
-Proposals for 2026 and beyond include potential increases to existing fees, though these are not yet final.
+Proposals for 2026 and beyond include potential increases, though none are final.

 Possible future changes include: